Software Defined Radio

 Prices are in the $18-$20 range, depending upon whether one needs to purchase a new microntroller chip for the V9.0 RX (Fred PE0FKO has updated the firmware for the V9.0 to support the VHF add-on; older V9.0 boards may require a replacement microcontroller with Fred's updated firmware).

-The Beta Builder's Notes and some discussion of the Theory of Operation are available at the 6m/2m Enhanced Builders' Notes Page.
+The Builder's Notes and some discussion of the Theory of Operation are available at the 6m/2m Enhanced Builders' Notes Page.

 -